ArtifactForms/ArtifactForms.github.io/README.md

 I’m a passionate creative coder and software developer with high interest in software architecture.
 I'm always on the lookout for something to discover.

+**Personal programming principles**
+* Reinvent the wheel to develop skills.
+* Don't be afraid to fail, but fail fast and iterate.
+* Try to get out of the comfort zone as often as possible.

 **Fields of interest**
 * computational geometry
 * creative coding